 - Get help.
 You cannot sustain a relationship with a love addict without addressing the problem, so the first thing to do is to get her help.
 Seek a professional therapist with experience helping love addicts and attend sessions together and independently.

 - Be patient.
-Once your partner is getting help, you may be eager to see changes in her behaviors, but you have to be patient.
+Once your partner is getting help, you may be eager to see changes in their behavior, but you have to be patient.
 Change takes time.
-Be supportive and caring while she works through her issues.
+Be supportive and caring while they work through their issues.

 - Be realistic.
 There is no love addiction cure, unfortunately.
-Your partner may always struggle with her addiction.
-She may relapse.
-But if you love her, then be prepared for this reality.
+Your partner may always struggle with their addiction.
+They may relapse.
+But if you love your partner, then be prepared for this reality.

 - Provide space as needed.
 As part of your partner’s treatment, you may need to give each other space.
 Many love addicts are needy of affection and demand time and attention.
-To support her, give her some space.
+To support your significant other, give them some space.

 - Take care of yourself.
 Supporting someone with any kind of addiction is difficult.
 Make sure you take time for yourself to relax and unwind.
 Take time away from your partner if necessary.

 Understanding love addiction is important if you love someone suffering with this condition.
 It sounds silly, but love addiction is both real and serious.
-Support your partner as she gets help.
-Be there for her and be patient.
+Support your partner as they get help.
+Be there for your significant other and be patient.
 Take care of yourself too, and don’t neglect to address your needs throughout this process.
 Participate in therapy if it helps or if you are encouraged to do so, and remember, things will get better.